BLOG

 Sources Behind This Research

-Every ranking in this guide is backed by data from Irish government bodies, local industry authorities, and established hiring platforms.
-We weighted Ireland-specific sources more heavily than global reports, because local data reflects what is actually happening on the ground.
+Every ranking in this guide is backed by data from Irish government bodies, industry federations, and established hiring platforms.
+We weighted Ireland-specific sources more heavily than global reports, because local data reflects what is actually happening across the Irish labour market.
 Here is where the numbers come from.

 Government